awsdocs/amazon-eventbridge-user-guide/doc_source/eb-rule-dlq.md

 When an event delivery fails, EventBridge publishes an event to Amazon CloudWatch metrics indicating that a target `invocation` failed\.
 If you use a DLQ, additional metrics are sent to CloudWatch including `InvocationsSentToDLQ` and `InvocationsFailedToBeSentToDLQ`\.
 For more information about EventBridge metrics, see [Monitoring Amazon EventBridge](eb-monitoring.md)\.

+The following information is sent as part of the DLQ message metadata:
++ The rule ARN
++ The target ARN
++ The error code
++ The error message
++ The retry condition that was exhausted
++ The number of attempts

 **Topics**